atomist-skills/github-slash-commands-skill/README.md

 ### Add commands to Issue or Pull Request Comments

 We can also add commands to the comments of any issue, or pull request.
+The commands that make the most sense in the context of an issue comment are listed here:

 1.  **Add or remove labels**